oliviawestmacottssw/SSW.Rules.Content/rules/how-are-you-collecting-feedback/rule.md

 ---

-​In order to make your next event even better, you need to be able to collect feedback on the day from the people that were there. ​
+In order to make your next event even better, you need to be able to collect feedback on the day from the people that were there.

 There are a few options on how to collect the information.